Clongowes Wood College

-Clongowes Wood College SJ is a voluntary boarding school for boys near Clane, County Kildare, Ireland, founded by the Jesuits in 1814, which features prominently in James Joyce's semi-autobiographical novel A Portrait of the Artist as a Young Man.
-One of five Jesuit schools in Ireland, it had 450 students in 2019.
+Clongowes Wood College SJ is a Catholic voluntary boarding school for boys near Clane, County Kildare, Ireland, founded by the Jesuits in 1814.
+It features prominently in James Joyce's semi-autobiographical novel A Portrait of the Artist as a Young Man.
+Blessed John Sullivan (Jesuit) taught at Clongowes Wood College from 1907 until his death in 1933.
+One of five Jesuit secondary schools in Ireland, it had 450 students in 2019.

 The school's current headmaster, Christopher Lumb, is the first lay headmaster in its history.

+The school is also a member of the Headmasters' and Headmistresses' Conference being one of only three members based in Ireland.

 School

 The school is a secondary boarding school for boys from Ireland and other parts of the world.
 The school is divided into three groups, known as "lines".
 The Third Line is for first and second year students, the Lower Line for third and fourth years, and the Higher Line for fifth and sixth years.
 Each year is known by a name, drawn from the Jesuit Ratio Studiorum: Elements (first year), Rudiments (second), Grammar (third), Syntax (fourth), Poetry (fifth), and Rhetoric (sixth).